 In addition, the National Institute of Health notes that yoga may also help you sleep better, lose weight, and relieve lower-back and neck pain, all things that likely lead you to feel less stressed.

-Yep, Dr. Sara Crystal, a Cove medical advisor and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
+Yep, Dr. Sara Crystal, Cove Medical Director and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
 Poor posture can contribute to neck pain and headaches.”
 She adds, “yoga may also help with circulation.
 A small study showed changes in cerebral blood flow after a 12-week training program in Iyengar yoga.”

 You bet!
 The American Migraine Foundation notes that there have been studies showing the link between yoga therapy and its impact on treating migraine headaches.
 One migraine study, for example, showed a “significant reduction in the impact of headache on patients’ lives, headache frequency, and severity and a non-significant reduction in headache duration.”